Practice finding specific fractions of a set with 16 word problem task cards.

 Fast finishers can create their own problems on the back.
 Have students swap their original word problems with a partner to solve.

 If you have students who are struggling with the concept, use the task cards as a review in your guided small group and limit the number of word problems.
-Remind students of highlighting key numbers and phrases to help them solve specific problems.

 Easily Prepare This Resource for Your Students